YR: Why did you choose to focuses on equine veterinary medicine instead of other animals?

 MT: Horses by nature are very curious.
 Having six people running behind them with a microphone and camera and lights made most horses a little apprehensive and spooky at first, but usually once they realized that we weren’t after them, they settled down.

-YR: Did being on the show give you a different perspective on vet school?
+YR: Did being on “Life at Vet U” give you a different perspective on vet school?

 MT: It gave me a totally different perspective.
 My instructors took extra time to explain details and broke it down to “normal people terms,” and not always medical terms.
 So I feel like I lucked out, and there was extra learning for me.